mbcarbonetto/qiime2-session/Hands-on.md

 Note that you can sort samples by metadata and change colors and taxonomic levels.
 Morevoer, you can download figures and data in .csv format.

+#### 6- Test for differential abundances between groups of samples using ANCOM

+We can now explore if the differences observed in the plots for treated and untreated mice are statisticaly significant.
+In this case we will use [ANCOM](https://www.ncbi.nlm.nih.gov/pubmed/26028277) (Analysis of Composition of Microbiomes).
+This method accounts for the compositional nature of 16S data.
+In brief ANCOM adds a pseudocount to each count value and then compares the log ratio of the abundance of each taxon to the abundance of all the remaining  taxa one at a time.
+(Transformations  after [Aitchison 1986](https://scholar.google.com/scholar_lookup?author=J.+Aitchison+&publication_year=1986&title=The+Statistical+Analysis+of+Compositional+Data)).
+If you want to get a deeper insight into the problem of compositional data please read [this](https://www.frontiersin.org/articles/10.3389/fmicb.2017.02224/full#B2). if you want furhter detais on how ANCOM works please read [this](http://mortonjt.blogspot.pt/2016/06/ancom-explained.html).

+&#x1F536; We will test for differential abundances at the genus level.
+In order to do that, we need first to get the table of relative abundances of reads for each genera for each sample:

+    qiime taxa collapse \
+    --i-table DADA2/table.qza \
+    --i-taxonomy taxonomy.qza \
+    --p-level 6 \
+    --o-collapsed-table table-dada2-l6.qza

+&#x1F536; ANCOM operates on table based on frequencies of features/taxa on a per-sample basis, but cannot tolerate frequencies of zero.
+To build this table or **composition artifact**we ned to add a pseudocount.

+    qiime composition add-pseudocount \
+    --i-table table-dada2-l6.qza \
+    --o-composition-table comp-table-dada2-l6.qza

+&#x1F536; We are now ready to run the differential abundance test:

+    qiime composition ancom \
+    --i-table comp-table-dada2-l6.qza \
+    --m-metadata-file /home/Documents/working_dir/files/mapping_file.tsv \
+    --m-metadata-column AntibioticUsage \
+    --o-visualization l6-ancom-AntibioticUsage.qzv

+&#x1F536; Let's take a look at the results:

+:question: Which genus/genera differ in abundance between treated and untreated samples?
+In which group is each genus more abundant?

+**Note:** ANCOM does not report p-values but a table with information on the rejection (or not) of H0.
+They also provide the statistic "W" values and information of the distribution of data in percentiles for each tested group.